History of Cagliari: Pisan domination

 In 1258 after the defeat of William III, the last giudice of Cagliari, the Pisans and their Sardinian allies (Arborea, Gallura and Logudoro) destroyed the old capital of Santa Igia.
 The Giudicato of Cagliari was divided into three parts: the northwest third went to Gallura; the centre was incorporated into Arborea; the region of Sulcis and Iglesiente in the south-west was given to the Pisan della Gherardesca family, while the Republic of Pisa maintained the control over its colony of Castel di Castro.
 But after the battle of Meloria (1284), won by Genoa, the power of Pisa began to decline: Pisa lost Corsica, and although the republic kept control of a large part of Sardinia, its pro-imperial policy placed it in opposition to the Pope, who decided to give the island to the Aragonese kings in 1298, granting them the title of King of Sardinia and Corsica.
 Pisa responded by assuming direct control of the territories controlled as manor by Pisan citizens and increasingly reinforced the defenses of the island and in particular those of the Castle of Cagliari.

-In fact, only in 1324 did the Aragonese organized the invasion of Pisan Sardinia.
-With a large fleet coming from Barcelona and Valencia they landed in the south-west of the island and proceeded to besiege Cagliari.
-After a few months the Pisans capitulated and surrendered to the King of Aragon.
+In fact, only in 1323 did the Aragonese organized the invasion of Pisan Sardinia.
+With a large fleet coming from Catalonia they landed in the south-west of the island and proceeded to besiege Cagliari in 1324.
+After two years the Pisans capitulated and surrendered to the King of Aragon.
 At that time the Kingdom of Sardinia was born and Cagliari became its capital.